Rwanda: Economy

+Agriculture

+Agriculture is prominent in Rwanda and approximately 59% of the land is used for agricultural processes.
+Farming techniques are basic, with small plots of land and steep slopes.
+Despite at least five agriculture-related institutes, mechanisation levels are moderate to low.
+Although Rwanda has experienced notable growth in agricultural output, rapid population growth has placed more pressure on food security and increased the population's reliance on food imports.
+Despite a fertile landscape, the country possesses limited natural resources.

-Subsistence crops grown in the country include matoke (green bananas), which occupy more than a third of the country's farmland, potatoes, beans, sweet potatoes, cassava, wheat and maize.
+Crops grown in the country include matoke (green bananas), which occupy more than a third of the country's farmland, potatoes, beans, sweet potatoes, cassava, wheat and maize.
 Coffee and tea are the major cash crops for export, with the high altitudes, steep slopes and volcanic soils providing favourable conditions.
 Reports have established that more than 400,000 Rwandans make their living from coffee plantation.
 Reliance on agricultural exports makes Rwanda vulnerable to shifts in their prices.
 Animals raised in Rwanda include cows, goats, sheep, pigs, chicken, and rabbits, with geographical variation in the numbers of each.
 Production systems are mostly traditional, although there are a few intensive dairy farms around Kigali.
 Shortages of land and water, insufficient and poor-quality feed, and regular disease epidemics with insufficient veterinary services are major constraints that restrict output.
 Fishing takes place on the country's lakes, but stocks are very depleted, and live fish are being imported in an attempt to revive the industry.

+Industry and manufacturing

-The industrial sector is small, contributing 14.8% of GDP in 2014.
+The industrial sector is currently experiencing growth, contributing 21.5% of GDP in 2014.
 Products manufactured include cement, agricultural products, small-scale beverages, soap, furniture, shoes, plastic goods, textiles and cigarettes.
 Rwanda's mining industry is an important contributor, generating US$93 million in 2008.
 Minerals mined include cassiterite, wolframite, gold, and coltan, which is used in the manufacture of electronic and communication devices such as mobile phones.

 Rwanda's service sector suffered during the late-2000s recession as bank lending, foreign aid projects and investment were reduced.
 The sector rebounded in 2010, becoming the country's largest sector by economic output and contributing 43.6% of the country's GDP.
 Key tertiary contributors include banking and finance, wholesale and retail trade, hotels and restaurants, transport, storage, communication, insurance, real estate, business services and public administration including education and health.

-Tourism is one of the fastest-growing economic resources and became the country's leading foreign exchange earner in 2007.
-In spite of the genocide's legacy, the country is increasingly perceived internationally as a safe destination.
-The number of tourist arrivals in 2013 was 864,000 people, up from 504,000 in 2010.
-Revenue from tourism was US$303 million in 2014, up from just US$62 million in 2000.
-The largest contributor to this revenue was mountain gorilla tracking, in the Volcanoes National Park; Rwanda is one of only three countries in which mountain gorillas can be visited safely; the gorillas attract thousands of visitors per year, who are prepared to pay high prices for permits.
-Other attractions include Nyungwe Forest, home to chimpanzees, Ruwenzori colobus and other primates, the resorts of Lake Kivu, and Akagera, a small savanna reserve in the east of the country.
+Rwanda was ranked 104th in the Global Innovation Index in 2025.